edwindj/chunked/README.md

 `chunked` helps you to process large text files with _dplyr_ while loading only a part of the data in memory.
 It builds on the execellent R package [_LaF_](https://github.com/djvanderlaan/LaF).

-Processing commands are writing in dplyr syntax, and `chunked` (using `LaF`) will take care that chunk by chunk is processed, taking far less memory than otherwise. `chunked` is useful for __select__-ing columns, __mutate__-ing columns and __filter__-ing rows.
+Processing commands are written in dplyr syntax, and `chunked` (using `LaF`) will take care that chunk by chunk is processed, taking far less memory than otherwise. `chunked` is useful for __select__-ing columns, __mutate__-ing columns and __filter__-ing rows.
 It is less helpful in __group__-ing and __summarize__-ation of large text files.
 It can be used in data pre-processing.